 We operate a number of internal policies to ensure that we are delivering our animal welfare objectives in an ethical and transparent manner.
 These include:

 - Whistleblowing policy.
-We operate a whistleblowing policy so that all employees and volunteers know that they can raise concerns about how colleagues are being treated, or practices within the charity, without fear of reprisals.
+We operate a whistleblowing policy and confidential reporting line so that all employees and volunteers know that they can raise concerns about how colleagues are being treated, or practices within the charity, without fear of reprisals.

 - Code of Conduct.
 We set high standards on the manner in which we behave as an organisation and how we expect our people to act.

-We have a small international department which works primarily through partner organisations in Asia, Africa and Europe.
+We have a small international department that works primarily through partner organisations in Asia, Africa and Europe.

 - veterinary drug suppliers and veterinary practices